 There are two primary regulatory hurdles facing entrepreneurs interested in commercial UAS opportunities.

 First, the FAA’s right-of-way rules suggest the FAA could ban any UAS slightly more advanced than a hobbyist’s remote controlled airplane.
 The rules state that “vigilance shall be maintained by each person operating an aircraft so as to see and avoid other aircraft.”
 The FAA has argued that “there would be no [UAS] flights in civil airspace” if the “see-and-avoid” requirements were strictly enforced against UAS operators.
 The most promising commercial UAS functions rely on optical systems and sensors for automated direction.
 Yet, the agency has concluded that onboard cameras and sensors “may not be considered as the sole mitigation in see and avoid” requirements.

 Second, there is no process for certifying commercial UAS operations.
-Given the “see-and-avoid” requirements, currently the only way for private UAS owners to obtain operating permission is through the FAA’s Certificate of Waiver or Authorization (COA), which FAA is currently only issuing to UAS operators in its experimental category.
+Given the “see-and-avoid” requirements, currently the only way for private UAS owners to obtain certified operating permission is through the FAA’s Certificate of Waiver or Authorization (COA), which FAA is currently only issuing to UAS operators in its experimental category.
 In addition, 14 CFR § 91.319(a)(2) explicitly prohibits experimental COA holders from “[c]arrying persons or property for compensation or hire.”